LemmyMwaura/LemmyMwaura/README.md

-## Hi there, I'm Lemmy Mwaura, a Full-Stack Developer from Nairobi Kenya👋
+## Hi there, I'm Lemmy Mwaura👋

-- 🌱 I’m currently learning javascript and python
+- 🌱 Hi I’m lemmy Mwaura an aspiring full-stack developer from Nairobi, Kenya.
+I'm very very passionate about coding and spend most of my time finding new ways to tackle different problems with code.
+I also enjoy building outstanding projects and working with different people.

-- 👯 I’m looking for oppotunities to collaborate with other developers.
+- 👯 I’m looking for oppotunities to collaborate with other open-minded developers.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 My 2022 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to play video games on my own free time and collect cards.
+- ⚡ Fun fact: I have a strong background in design.
+Adobe Illustrator & Photoshop.
+I also love music..but don't we all.
+- 🪢Favourite Quote: "I do wanna make everything good but i also just.. wanna make it, you know..."
 ### Connect with me:

 [<img align="left" alt="lemmyMwaura | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]